Repro Samples Method for a Performance Guaranteed Inference in General and Irregular Inference Problems: Introduction

-Section 2 develops a basic yet general framework of the repro samples method with supporting theories.
-Section 3 provides further developments, including handling of nuisance parameters, developing a data-driven candidate set to improve computational efficiency, and developing an effective three-step procedure tailored for irregular inference problems.
-Section 4 is a case study example that addresses a long-standing open inference problem in a Gaussian mixture model on how to quantify the estimation uncertainty of the unknown number of components in the mixture and make associate inference for other parameters.
-Section 5 contains a real data analysis and simulation studies that demonstrate the effectiveness of the proposed method.
-To better understand the scope of the proposed repro samples framework, we compare it with the classical Neyman-Pearson procedure in Section 6, showing that the repro samples method subsumes the classical method as a special case.
-Section 7 provides further remarks and some future research directions.
+{\bf Organization of the remaining sections:} Section 2 develops a basic yet general framework of the repro samples method with supporting theories.
+A connection and comparison to the classical Neyman inversion approach is also provided.
+Section 3 contains~further~developments on handling nuisance parameters, constructing a data-driven candidate set to improve computing efficiency, and developing an effective three-step procedure tailored for problems with mixed types of parameters.
+A practical guideline for the use of the repro samples method is also provided.
+Section 4 is a case study that addresses a long-standing open inference problem in the Gaussian mixture model.
+Section 5 contains real data and simulation studies.
+Section 6 includes further discussions.
+Due to space limit, proofs of all theorems, as well as additional algorithms, examples, and numerical results, are provided in the appendices.